adrwxyz/classic.adrw.xyz/_posts/2014-12-24-teknically-webplio.md

 company: Teknically
 summary: |
   - Developed scoring insight algorithms for Google Analytics data
   - Pitched, won $65,000.
-Cohort 2 at Google for Entrepreneurs.
+Cohort 2 at Google for Entrepreneurs
 ---

 **[Brandon Chow](http://www.branchow.com) and I founded Teknically in October 2013 and over the next 13 months had a remarkable journey.**